 - Improve the deliverability of your broadcasts

-- Lowers your spam complaints
+- Lower your spam complaints

-- Improves your open and click rate - the actual people on your list want to read what you have to say.
+- Improves your open and click rate - the actual people on your list who want to read what you have to say.

-- Improve the interaction with your list - people want to be on your list and remember opting in
+- Improve the interaction with your list

 What the CAPTCHA does for ConvertKit